JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-compiler.md

 }
 ```

-To disable the plugin for one or more Kotlin platforms, for example, Kotlin/Native and Kotlin/JS:
+To disable the Gradle plugin for one or more Kotlin platforms, for example, Kotlin/Native and Kotlin/JS:

 ```kotlin
 composeCompiler {